-[PROFILE] SERA ULGER LDN
+[STYLE] SERA ULGER LDN PROFILE

 The 90s are back.
 Loud and bright the riffs and trends of the rustling nylon decade have returned with a vengeance.
 The bold patterns, the high shine and girl power are all on the up and are particularly clear in SULDN’s latest collection.

 Beginning her fashion career with Topshop straight out of university, Sera Ulger – the force behind the brand – worked on designing and painting their prints before striking out on her own with SULDN.

 Drawing inspiration from 1990s East London, the haunt of the YBAs well before the current influx of young professionals, Sera channels the rebellion and irreverence of that time.
 She is rooted, though, in the East London of now.
 While consciously referencing the 90s Sara is producing clothing which is contemporary and drawn from the London of the 21st century.

 Nor is the inspirational hinterland limited to London, Sera’s recent collections have an eye across the Atlantic.
 It is unsurprising, really, that those sun bathed shores fringed with palms should have proved such an interesting collaboration with Malibu recalling heady days of summer fun.
 More recently too, Sera has drawn on the ancient civilization on the banks of the Nile to bring bling and a certain mystery to her AW16 collection.

 The collection is at turns witty and playful.
 It is, like the designer behind it, both fun and fearless.

 What inspired the ‘About That Gyptian Life’ AW16 collection?

 Ancient Egyptian colours, jewelry and antiques are all so inspiring.
 I’ve always been a sucker when it comes to the Egyptian movement, which is why it became the topic for AW16.
 There’s so much to explore!